 Katie Schenk - December 05, 2017

-Although universities publish some idea regarding CoA – even if it’s just tuition (or the lowest possible amount they believe a student can survive with – it can be tough to compare apples to apples (even if you’re looking at a pile of red and green apples).
+Although universities publish CoA figures – even if it’s just tuition and the lowest possible amount they believe a student can survive with – it can be tough to compare apples to apples.

 Costs are given in local currencies – pounds, euros, rupees, yuan, and dollars (that includes American, Canadian, Australian dollars as well as Hong Kong and Singapore dollars).
 That alone is enough to set your head spinning – and it gets more complicated when you try to work out your return on investment (ROI).